Identity

 STAGE 1

-Every user must first validate their identity through a basic CDD process that verifies their name, date of birth, and place of residence in real-time.
+Every user must first validate their identity through an Initial Identification Process (IDI Process) via permissioned CDD service providers.
+This process involves verifying a user's name, date of birth, and place of residence in real time.

 STAGE 2